gleam-lang/gleam/notes/talk.md

 instead I've opted to use an Erlang record.

 Like Elixir structs each field in a record definition gets a name and default value.

-The default type is string "div", the default is atom "nil", and the default for classes is an empty list.
+The default for the type field is string "div", the default for the id field is atom "nil", and the default for the classes field is an empty list.

 ```erlang